HashBrownCMS/hashbrown-cms/README.md

 If you'd like to contribute to HashBrown development, you can make a pull request to [our repo](https://github.com/Putaitu/hashbrown-cms) or contact us about becoming a collaborator

 ## Report issues
-If you have questions, bug reports or anothing else of the sort, please use the [issue tracker](https://github.com/Putaitu/hashbrown-cms/issues)
+If you have questions, bug reports or anything else of the sort, please use the [issue tracker](https://github.com/Putaitu/hashbrown-cms/issues)